of "Anti-Oppressive Education"

 Kevin K. Kumashiro, Ph.D., is the founding director of the Center for Anti-Oppressive Education (CAOE).

-Previously, he was professor of Asian American Studies and Education at the University of Illinois at Chicago (UIC), where he was formerly Chair of Educational Policy Studies, Interim Co-Director of the Institute for Research on Race and Public Policy, and Coordinator of Asian American Studies.
-He served as the primary investigator and director of the UIC AANAPISI Initiative, funded by $4 million in U.S. Department of Education grants to support Asian American and Pacific Islander students in higher education.
+Dr. Kumashiro came to the University of San Francisco from the University of Illinois at Chicago (UIC), where he served as professor and coordinator of Asian American Studies, Chair of the Department of Educational Policy Studies, and Interim Co-Director of the Institute for Research on Race and Public Policy.
+He was also the primary investigator and project director of the UIC AANAPISI Initiative, which was funded by over $4 million from the U.S. Department of Education grants to support the recruitment, retention, and academic success of Asian American, Pacific Islander, and English-language learner students in higher education.

 Dr. Kumashiro has written groundbreaking